MaterializeInc/metabase-materialize-driver/README.md

 docker run -p 3000:3000 materialize/metabase
 ```

+### With self-hosted Metabase

 To use the `metabase-materialize-driver` with an existing Metabase
 installation, copy a `.jar` file from one of our [releases][] into the
 `/plugins` directory of your Metabase instance.
 Metabase will register the
 driver automatically!
 (For deployment-specific details, please consult the
 following sections.)

+### Connecting to Materialize

+Select Materialize from the database dropdown when adding a new database.
-Once the Materialize driver is registered, use the following information to
+Next use the following information to connect:
-connect:

 | Field             | Value                  |
 | ----------------- | ---------------------- |